Temperature dependence of the long-term annealing behavior of neutron irradiated diodes from 8-inch p-type silicon wafers: Effective Doping Concentration

 where $k_0$ is the frequency factor, $T_a$ is the annealing temperature, and $k_B$ the Boltzmann constant.
 The extracted activation energies are summarized in Table~\ref{tab:Activation_energy} for both beneficial and reverse annealing, along with the reference values of the Hamburg model.
 The uncertainty of the reverse annealing activation energy for the floatzone sensors is significantly larger, which is caused by the large uncertainties of the fits to the sensors irradiated to $6\cdot10^{15}\,\rm n_{eq}/cm^{2}$ due to the lack of data points in the reverse annealing dominated region caused by the saturation voltages significantly exceeding the measurement limits early on.

-Taking a closer look at the annealing time constants presented in Figure~\ref{fig:Time_Constants}, there is a clear offset for both the beneficial and reverse annealing time constants measured for the floatzone sensors in this campaign compared to the Hamburg model.
+Taking a closer look at the annealing time constants presented in Figure~\ref{fig:Time_Constants}, there is an offset for both the beneficial and reverse annealing time constants measured for the floatzone sensors in this campaign compared to the Hamburg model, as they are higher for the entire temperature range presented.
 Higher time constants mean that at any given temperature within the range considered, the annealing progresses slower than previously assumed by the Hamburg model.
 This is in agreement with the observed later minima of the effective doping concentration for the floatzone sensors compared to the Hamburg model.
 However, the difference in the activation energy for the reverse annealing suggests that compared to the $60^\circ$C annealing, the processes are faster at lower temperatures than assumed by the Hamburg model.
 This affects the calculations of the equivalent annealing times at different temperatures, e.g. the in-reactor annealing times, as well as the expected amount of annealing during shutdown periods.

 For the epitaxial sensors, the offset is present as well, however, it vanishes for lower temperatures due to the significant difference in the temperature dependence of the reverse annealing.
 While the beneficial annealing is slower throughout the entire temperature range, the reverse annealing at temperatures below roughly $50^\circ$C is processing faster than expected from the Hamburg model.